When you first start your business, the initial launch is both thrilling and terrifying!

-You know what you stand for, but do your customers?
-While you might know what kind of business you’re running and what guides your choices, your audience won’t pick up those subtleties until you’ve written them down somewhere – like in a blog post, or on your about page.
+To start, you may know what you stand for, but do your customers?
+While you might know what kind of business you’re running and what guides your choices, your audience won't pick up those subtleties until you’ve written them down somewhere – like in your social media content, a blog post, or on your about page.

 Ask yourself what do you love about your industry?
 What do you wish there was more of in the world?
 What’s the perspective missing from your niche that you wish got more attention?
 What will your business strive to do, and what will it never do?
 Be as precise as possible.
 Generalizations don’t move anyone.